nhovratov/jobfair/Documentation/Configuration/Index.rst

 the flexform was created in a way that almost all configuration can be done there.
 For the few exeptions see the Configuration\TypoScript\Main\setup.txt.

 .. important:: Every setting can also be defined by TypoScript.
-However, please inform yourself about the setting overrideFlexformSettingsIfEmpty_.
+However, please inform yourself about the setting overrideFlexformSettingsIfEmpty.

 .. _configuration-typoscript: